Rffrench/Data-Structures-Javascript/README.md

 *    Maintaining information
 *    Retrieving information

-Inputting is largely concerned with how the data is received.
+**Inputting** is largely concerned with how the data is received.
 What kind of information can be included?
 Will the new data be added to the beginning, end, or somewhere in the middle of the existing data?
 Does an existing point of data need to be updated or destroyed?

-Processing gets at the way that data is manipulated in the data structure.
+**Processing** gets at the way that data is manipulated in the data structure.
 This can occur concurrently or as a result of other processes that data structures handle.
 How does existing data that has been stored need to change to accommodate new, updated, or removed data?

-Maintaining is focused on how the data is organized within the structure.
+**Maintaining** is focused on how the data is organized within the structure.
 Which relationships need to be maintained between pieces of data?
 How much memory must the system reserve (allocate) to accommodate the data?

-Retrieving is devoted to finding and returning the data that is stored in the structure.
+**Retrieving** is devoted to finding and returning the data that is stored in the structure.
 How can we access that information again?
 What steps does the data structure need to take to get the information back to us?

+ *Choosing the right data structure allows us to use the algorithms we want and keeps our code running smoothly.
+Understanding data structures and how to use them well can play a vital role in many situations*

 # Memory